 Queklain has a beastly stomach-mouth (and you really don't want to see his vagina).

 Luckily, I manage to break Ramza away from the pack and have him do all the damage.
-Queklain, the Impure King, is defeated.
-One could argue that he was the first real boss of the game, though I'd say Gaffgarion had that honor.
+One could argue that this was the first real boss of the game, though I'd say Gaffgarion had that honor.

 So, was this the Cardinal's "true form"?
 No, not exactly.
 Queklain and the other Lucavi are ancient demons who lurk within the Zodiac Stones.
 Possessing those stones is akin to holding The One Ring, and if one is corruptible (i.e. nearly anyone), the corruption will make its way into their body.
 Before they know it, they get taken over ala The Thing.
 At that point the Lucavi just waits inside them to strike.
 The Lucavi only possess people in positions of power, since their goal is to cause war and unbalance.
-You'll never see one of these vile bastards taking over someone who does blue-collar work.
+You'll never see one of these vile bastards taking over someone who does blue-collar work down at the local meat market.

 So, was this the Cardinal's "true form"?
 No, not exactly.
 Queklain and the other Lucavi are ancient demons who lurk within the Zodiac Stones.
 Possessing those stones is akin to holding The One Ring, and if one is corruptible (i.e. nearly anyone), the corruption will make its way into their body.
 Before they know it, they get taken over ala The Thing.
 At that point the Lucavi just waits inside them to strike.
 The Lucavi only possess people in positions of power, since their goal is to cause war and unbalance.
-You'll never see one of these vile bastards taking over someone who does blue-collar work.
+You'll never see one of these vile bastards taking over someone who does blue-collar work down at the local meat market.

 Delita is moving up in the world, and has landed an audience with Duke Goltanna.
 One of the claimants to the throne, and Larg's sworn foe, Goltanna finds a much-needed ally in Delita.
 Joke's on him, because Delita is loyal only to one thing: The Poon.